 To keep DiamondLobby free to read, this post may contain affiliate links.
 Learn more

-To help you find the best gaming keyboard for your needs, we researched the market and compiled a long list of great gaming keyboards.
-During our research process, we considered the individual keyboard’s:
+To help you find the best gaming keyboard for your needs, we researched the market and compiled a long list of great options.
+We then considered each individual keyboard’s:

 - Value for Money